-If you're using retail components (such as Retail Modern POS), after you've applied a deployable package in your environment, you must also update your in-store components.
-For more information, see Retail Modern POS installation and updates.
+If you're using retail components (such as Retail Modern POS), after you've applied updates and extensions in your environment, you must also update your in-store components.
+For more information, see Configure, install, and activate Retail Modern POS (MPOS).

 Packages, runbooks, and the AXUpdateInstaller in depth

 Deployable packages, runbooks, and the AXUpdateInstaller are the tools you use to apply updates.

 Deployable package – A deployable package is a unit of deployment that can be applied in any Finance and Operations or Retail environment.
 A deployable package can be a binary update to the platform or other runtime components, an updated application (AOT) package, or a new application (AOT) package.
 Deployable packages downloaded from LCS or created in a development environment cannot be applied across product types.
 That is, a Finance and Operations deployable package cannot be applied in a Retail environment, and vice versa.
 If you have an existing customization for Finance and Operations that is compatible with Retail, and would like to apply it to a Retail environment, you will need to re-package your source code in a Retail development environment, and conversely if moving in the other direction.

 Runbook – The deployment runbook is a series of steps that are generated in order to apply the deployable package to the target environment.
 Some steps are automated, and some steps are manual.
 AXUpdateInstaller lets you run these steps one at a time and in the correct order.